captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 When I clean ‘quel posto’
 ---
-no one ask me ‘oh where you from?
+no one say ‘oh where you from?
 ’
 ---
 They no look in eyes, just walk by.